AmanTank187/CV/README.md

 ## Aman Tank

 I am a very determined individual looking for a junior developer role.
 I am passionate about learning new things and want to be able to write good quality industry standard code.
 As a junior I hope to bring my enthusiasm and hard working ethic to your company.
-I recently finished college where I studied software development and I am eager to start working in a professional environment where I can thrive due to getting hands-on experiences.
-I want to work with others that share a similar mindset of always trying to improve and deliver work at the highest quality.
+I recently finished college where I studied software development and I am eager to start working in a professional environment as I believe being involved in real world projects is where I'll improve as a developer the most.

 ## Projects